Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 view of a lake in the fall wiht assorted gold brown and orange leaves

-Hello fellow readers, It never occurred to me the there is an inconsistency of what defines a pond versus a lake; if I may share a walk in the woods, that leads to the curious question.
+Hello, fellow readers, It never occurred to me that there is an inconsistency of what defines a pond versus a lake; if I may share a walk in the woods, that leads to the curious question.

 golden leaves covering a forest floor

-A carpet of gold at Lonestar Park, Fredon NJ
+A carpet of gold at Lodestar Park, Fredon, NJ

-After a weekly volunteer sing at the Karen Ann Quinlan Home for Hospice on Friday, I enjoyed a walk in the rain at Lodestar Park in Fredon, NJ.
+After our weekly volunteer sing at the Karen Ann Quinlan Home for Hospice on Friday, I enjoyed a walk in the rain at Lodestar Park in Fredon, NJ.
 There’s something serene about walking amongst raindrops.
 Especially when a drizzle hits your face, feeling like kisses from heaven.
-It felt strange not walking there with Miss Ellie, one of her favorite spots.
-But I felt her still by my side.

 Beyond the hayfield trail, I made a right onto the Nature Trail, which meanders through the woods.
 The golden carpet of fallen leaves covering the path was soft to walk on.
 I stopped to listen to the raindrops’ cadence, taking in the miracles of the cycle of life—the rhythm of nature, the change in seasons.

 There’s a small pond where an informational plaque stands.
 It explains that “the technical distinction between a lake and a pond has not been universally standardized,” which piqued my interest.
-Aren’t ponds shallow and small as compared to lakes that are deeper and larger?
+Aren’t ponds shallow and small compared to deeper and larger lakes?
 But I suppose everything is up to interpretation, and research proved so.

 But today’s limnologists understand that nature has no exacting categories.
-There are deep lakes and ponds and shallow lakes and ponds, and varying other differences.
+There are deep lakes and ponds, shallow lakes and ponds, and other differences.

 view of a lake in the fall with assorted gold brown and orange leavesHow ponds and lakes are formed.

-The park plaque explains, “depression which collects and retains a sufficient amount of water can be described as a pond, and a variety of geological events causes such depressions.”
+The park plaque explains, “A depression which collects and retains a sufficient amount of water can be described as a pond, and a variety of geological events causes such depressions.”
 We all learned about the ice age and the impact of glaciers in school.

 A long-time client in Denville, NJ, wants to add a water feature.
 Stephanie is all about allowing critters to have their share.
 Much to my chagrin, she’ll look the other way when deer nibble rather than use deer spray when needed, especially during their fall feeding frenzy.
 “It’s Nature’s way of pruning,” Stephanie says.

-My colleague Robert built a long set of stone stairs leading down to Stephanie’s steep back-woodland area.
-Because of the elevations and proximately of a beloved oak tree, a traditional pond is not feasible.
-Instead, we’re planning a pondless waterfall.
+A traditional pond is not feasible because of the elevations and the proximately of a beloved oak tree.
+Instead, we’re planning a pond-less waterfall.
 A water reservoir and pump buried into the garden will rotate the water down a stream we’ll build with indigenous boulders and pockets for native plants.

-Link to a previous column about the Safe Haven of Vernal Ponds
+Link to a previous column about the Safe Havens of Vernal Ponds

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary